-STEM Programs of study
+STEM/STEAM Programs of Study

-Science, technology, engineering, and mathematics (STEM) expertise is necessary to sustain American competitiveness in the global economy.
+Science, technology, engineering, arts, and mathematics (STEAM) expertise is necessary to sustain American competitiveness in the global economy.
 Technological innovation has been and will continue to be a primary driver of U.S. economic growth.
-Employment in STEM occupations is projected to expand faster than employment in non-STEM occupations.
-In fact, "By 2020 the demand for STEM professionals will add over 1 million new STEM jobs within the United States workforce.
-STEM careers have higher job security and average a higher yearly income than most other fields, \$77,800/year" (STEM Education Coalition, 2016).
-In order to help meet the need for education in STEM areas, Wilmington University offers the following programs of study:
+Looking forward, employment in STEAM occupations is expected to outpace those in non-STEAM occupations.
+In order to help meet the need for education in STEAM areas, Wilmington University offers the following programs of study: